kravchik/yads/README.md

 signature = 'Have a nice day,
 travaller'
 ```
 ### Why yet another data syntax?

 * no white-space indentation and mandatory new lines like in YAML
-* no mandatory "" like in json and yml
+* no mandatory "" like in json and
 * can use ""  and '' interchangeably
 * can use new-lines in "" or '' strings
 * no commas